Tubular Membrane Water Treatment Solutions

 After a predetermined operational time the plant’s flow direction is automatically reversed, causing the balls to be passed along the length of the membrane tubes and scouring the accumulated deposits from the membrane surface.
 The removed deposits are discharged via the waste stream to the local water course.

 This unique feature makes the Fyne Process more environmentally sensitive than all conventional treatment alternatives.
-Although a number of disposal options are available to the Water Authority, waste disposal issues are site specific and require consent from the appropriate environmental authority. sustaining high filtration efficiencies.
+Although a number of disposal options are available to the Water Authority, waste disposal issues are site specific and require consent from the appropriate environmental authority.
 As the process’ waste stream is simply concentrated raw water, there are no environmental concerns to prevent the return of the concentrated waste stream back to the local water course.

 The membrane treatment plants provide a robust and reliable treatment process for use in remote locations, which require little to no operator input.
 Operator input is required to monitor the plant, batch-up chemicals, take regular samples and on occasion chemically clean the membranes.

 The biggest difference for the operator is in the number of required facility visits.
-The saving to be gained is even greater for the most remote sites, where operators spend significant amounts of time travelling between treatment works.
+The saving to be gained is even greater for the most remote sites, where operators spend significant amounts of time traveling between treatment works.
 An additional benefit, is that overhead costs are lowered with the number of water quality failures being reduced, allowing staff to go about their normal duties.
 PCI have also extended their membrane life guarantees from the 1 year period offered on the early plants to 3-5 years offered on the more recent plants, reducing the overall membrane plant OPEX.
 Experiences in Scotland and other countries show that some membrane plants have benefited from significantly longer membrane life than the increased guaranteed life of 3-5 years, which will further reduce operating costs.

 The C10 module provides economic use of a wide range of proven tubular UF and NF membranes and expands PCI’s range of tubular modules.